 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the neighborhood in Linn are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 60.7% of U.S. neighborhoods.
-With 37.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 87.4% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 60.5% of U.S. neighborhoods.
+In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the neighborhood, 32.5% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 32.2% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (24.3%), and 7.9% in clerical, assistant, and tech support occupations.
+In the neighborhood, 33.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.0% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (22.2%), and 10.5% in clerical, assistant, and tech support occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the neighborhood in Linn, TX, residents most commonly identify their ethnicity or ancestry as Mexican (85.6%).
-There are also a number of people of Norwegian ancestry (3.7%).
-In addition, 25.2% of the residents of this neighborhood were born in another country.
+In the neighborhood in Linn, TX, residents most commonly identify their ethnicity or ancestry as Mexican (83.4%).
+There are also a number of people of Norwegian ancestry (3.7%), and residents who report English roots (1.1%).
+In addition, 24.8% of the residents of this neighborhood were born in another country.